 The cluster runs a Linux distribution that is specific to clusters.
-We use BrightCluster (v10.0) to deploy Rocky 8.9 (Green Obsidian).
+We use BrightCluster (v9.1) to deploy CentOS 7.9 (Core).

 - As for any Unix system, you must properly configure your account to access the system resources.
-Your ~/.bash\profile, or ~/.profile, and or ~/.cshrc files need to be adjusted accordingly. - The configuration on the cluster is different from the one on the CF- or HEA-managed machines (for SAO users).
-We have implemented the command module to simplify the configuration of your Unix environment (or conda). - You can look in the directory ~hpc/ for examples of configuration files (with ls -la ~hpc).
+Your ~/.bash_profile, or ~/.profile, and or ~/.cshrc files need to be adjusted accordingly. - The configuration on the cluster is different from the one on the CF- or HEA-managed machines (for SAO users). - We have implemented the command module to simplify the configuration of your Unix environment (or conda). - You can look in the directory ~hpc/ for examples of configuration files (with ls -la ~hpc).